Delta161/tokenizer/backend/backend.instructions.md

 The backend is built with a focus on developer experience, providing clear error messages and debugging tools.
 The backend is designed to support real-time features, such as WebSockets, for live updates and notifications.
 The backend is structured to allow for easy integration with third-party services and APIs, enhancing functionality and user experience.
-The backend is designed to support multiple authentication methods, including OAuth, JWT, and session-based authentication to accommodate various user needs.
+The backend is designed to support session-based authentication only using Passport strategies to accommodate OAuth providers (Google, Microsoft, Apple).
 The backend is built to handle data validation and sanitization, ensuring data integrity and security.
 The backend is designed to support data caching mechanisms, improving performance and reducing database load.
 The backend is structured to allow for easy testing and debugging, with tools and frameworks that facilitate development.